-Fertilize twice a year - in spring and late summer - with a good quality controlled-release fertilizetr.
+Fertilize twice a year - in spring and late summer - with a good quality controlled-release fertilizer.

 Place these plants about a foot apart to fill in quickly.
-If you're planting so it will climb, situated creeping fig close to the wall or other structure.
+If you're planting so it will climb, situate creeping fig close to the wall or other structure.

 Come in from walks and drives about 2 feet.

 These quaint little plants make excellent container plants, especially nice in hanging baskets.